 September 27: Spoken Word Poetry with Kelly Tsai

 Tuesday, September 27, 2016 @ 6:45 pm, Athenaeum, CMC

 12:15 – 2:30 Book Fair, McConnell Living Room.

-2:45 – 4:00 Publishers’ Panel with Chiwan Choi (Writ Large Press), Cati Porter (Inlandia Institute), Harold Abramowitz (Eohippus Labs), Jen Hofer (Libros Antena Books), and Neelanjana Banerjee (Kaya Press).
-Broad Center Performance Space.
+2:45 – 4:00 Publishers’ Panel with Chiwan Choi (Writ Large Press), Cati Porter (Inlandia Books), Harold Abramowitz and Amanda Ackerman (Eohippus Labs), Jen Hofer (Libros Antena Books), and Neelanjana Banerjee (Kaya Press).
+McConnell Founders Room.

-4:15 – 5:30 Reading with Rachel McLeod Kaminer (Writ Large Press), Kenji Liu and Angela Peñaredondo (Inlandia Institute), Myriam Gurba (Eohippus Labs), Jen Hofer (Libros Antena Books), and Amarnath Ravva (Kaya Press).
-Broad Center Performance Space.
+4:15 – 5:30 Reading with Rachel McLeod Kaminer (Writ Large Press), Kenji Liu and Angela Peñaredondo (Inlandia Books), Myriam Gurba (Eohippus Labs), Jen Hofer (Libros Antena Books), and Amarnath Ravva (Kaya Press).
+McConnell Founders Room.

 October 6: Visual Artist and Memoirist Molly Crabapple

 Visual artist and memoirist, Crabapple’s work has taken her from burlesque shows in New York City, to the torture trials in Guantanamo Bay, Cuba.
 With enviable candor (and vivid portraiture) she explores the role of the artist in contemporary society, all the while reflecting on the particular challenges of being a woman in a medium where men and their work are often privileged.

 Thursday, October 6, 2016 @ 7:00 pm, Garrison Theater, Scripps College